PerplexedPeach/outfit_builder/README.md

 - Remove shapes after export: Whether to remove the shape variant meshes after exporting them.
 - Body Mesh: Explictly set the body to take the shape keys from.
 Necessary in certain cases where multi-selection does not let you select the body first.
 - Output dir: Directory to export the GR2 files.
 If empty, the local directory of the blender file will be used.

+## Weight Transfer Tips
+When changing between body types and shapes (e.g. HUM_F to HUM_FS or HUM_M), you'll need to:
+1. parent the armor mesh under the new armature (HUM_F and HUM_M use different armatures) by dragging the mesh to the armature and holding shift when dropping to set as parent
+2. data transfer vertex weights
+    - for HUM_M, just transfer the Chest_M key for best results
+    - for HUM_FS, transfer over all weights (default behavior)

 ## Shape Key Tips
 See the included template blender file for slim to strong shape keys.
 You can build similar ones for your custom body shapes.